State Regulations in Wisconsin

 You cannot sell a vehicle without a title.
 Responsibility falls on the seller for obtaining a title, regardless of whether he or she has ever driven the vehicle.

 A vehicle does not have to be registered to be sold.
-If you're the buyer, you will need to obtain either temporary or permanent license plates within two days of purchasing the car.
+If you're the buyer, you will need to obtain either temporary or permanent license plates within 2 days of purchasing the car.
 You can do this at any DMV office.
-Temporary plates cost $3.
+Temporary plates cost $3, plus additional application fees and service fees.